fitbenchmarking/fitbenchmarking/docs/source/users/install_instructions/fitbenchmarking.rst

 * ``bumps``-- installs the `Bumps <https://bumps.readthedocs.io>`_ fitting package.
 * ``DFO`` -- installs the `DFO-LS <http://people.maths.ox.ac.uk/robertsl/dfols/userguide.html>`_ and `DFO-GN <http://people.maths.ox.ac.uk/robertsl/dfogn/userguide.html>`_ fitting packages.
+* ``levmar`` -- installs the `levmar <https://github.com/SasView/sasmodels>`_ fitting package.
+Note that the interface we use also requires BLAS and LAPLACK to be installed on the system, and calls to this minimizer will fail if these libraries are not present.
 * ``minuit`` -- installs the `Minuit <http://seal.web.cern.ch/seal/snapshot/work-packages/mathlibs/minuit/>`_ fitting package.
 * ``SAS`` -- installs the `Sasmodels <https://github.com/SasView/sasmodels>`_ fitting package.
   * ``numdifftools`` -- installs the `numdifftools <https://numdifftools.readthedocs.io/en/latest/index.html>`_ numerical differentiation package.